sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/introduction.md

 need
 \end{itemize}

+Specific deliverables:
+\begin{itemize}
+ \item Classroom ready Sage Appliance Virtual machine
+ \item Translated versions of various appendices of books that contain code for the 4Ms to Sage; talk with author about including these in the textbooks
+ \item Online textbooks with interactive computations
+ \item A system for easily producing interactive textbooks
+ \item Webwork and Moodle integration
+\end{itemize}

 \subsection{What is Sage?}
 Sage is a cohesive distribution of nearly 100 pieces of open source mathematics software.
 Creating this distribution has required the combined